rt64/rt64/TEXTURE-PACKS.md

 > This process can take several minutes and can consume many of your system's resources depending on the amount of textures.
 You can specify how many threads you wish to use with the `--threads n` option.
 The default option will use all threads available on the system.

 When finished, a `.rtz` file should be available with the same name as the directory.
 You can now load and play with this file directly on RT64 and you can ship this file to end users.

+## Performance

+- If all recommendations were followed correctly, end users should not experience stutters in most cases when playing with the final texture pack.
+- While it is recommended for end users to store the texture pack in the fastest storage available to them, texture packs have been verified to work without stutters even from mechanical hard drives.
+- There are no memory requirements for end users to use a texture pack, as textures are just streamed in and kicked off the cache based on the user's available video memory.
+- Preloaded textures and the low mipmap cache will permanently consume a chunk off this streaming pool.
+Make sure there's as few preloaded files as possible and that the low mipmap cache isn't too big (shoot for around 100 to 200 MB at most).
+- Users can't mess with settings on how to load a texture pack or "pre-fetch" it.
+You can control this behavior with enough granularity by configuring the operations filters correctly.